 Muffaletta

 Muffaletta with Olive Tapenade

-Keeping with tradition, I made an olive tapenade to slather on this beautiful thing.
-That’s the hallmark of the sandwich, so if that isn’t good, your muffaletta (or muffalatta) isn’t going to be good.
+Keeping with (my) tradition, I made an olive tapenade to slather on this beautiful thing.
+If you’ve ever wondered what is in Muffaletta olive spread, you’re about to find out.
+I think that’s really the hallmark of the sandwich, so if that isn’t good, your muffaletta (or muffalatta) probably isn’t going to be good.

+Muffaletta